Exploded Axonometric

 05 | Make2D Output

-Before you start, make sure the Exploded Axon view was not pumped or changed to perspective.
+Before you start, make sure the Exploded Axon view was not bumped or changed to perspective.
 If the view is perspective, your Make2D will be incorrect.

 Select exploded parts and use the Make2D command.